-Three Sisters Pass is a 3.1 mile lightly trafficked out and back trail located near Alberta, Alberta, Canada that features a waterfall and is rated as difficult.
-The trail is primarily used for hiking and rock climbing and is accessible from May until October.
+Three Sisters Pass is a 3.1 mile lightly trafficked out and back trail located near Canmore, Alberta, Canada that features a waterfall and is rated as difficult.
+The trail is primarily used for hiking and rock climbing and is best used from May until October.

 The first 4 km up Stewart Creek is fairly simple.
 As you enter the base of the Sister's Bowl you will see the Middle Sister faux summit.
 Don't be fooled.
 You've a long way to go.
 Stop for a bite a basecamp and keep going.
 The view is well worth the plod.